 Bluetooth hands free telephone connection, Voice activated control for key functions, Volvo on call

-Adjustable steering wheel force, Drive mode settings, Driver alert control with lane keeping aid, Front and rear park assist, Intellisafe assist - Adaptive cruise control with pilot assist, Oncoming Lane Mitigation, Speed limiter, Speed sensitive steering
+Adjustable steering wheel force, Drive mode settings, Driver alert control with lane keeping aid, Driver assistance (pilot assist and adaptive cruise control), Front and rear park assist, Oncoming Lane Mitigation, Speed limiter, Speed sensitive steering

 Handsfree power tailgate opening and closing, Remote engine start

-12.3" Active TFT crystal driver's instrument display, 9" centre console portrait touch screen, Blind Spot Information System (BLIS) with Steer Assist, Cross Traffic Alert with autobrake and Rear Collision Mitigation, Sensus navigation with European mapping and traffic information, Service interval indicator, Smartphone integration with Apple CarPlay and Android auto, Trip computer
+12.3" Active TFT crystal driver's instrument display, 9" centre console portrait touch screen, Driver awareness - Blind spot information system with steer assist, cross traffic alert with autobrake and rear collision warning and mitigation, Sensus navigation with European mapping and traffic information, Service interval indicator, Smartphone integration with Apple CarPlay and Android auto, Trip computer

 Auto dimming interior + exterior mirrors, Electric folding and heated door mirrors, High gloss black door mirrors